 Investment in infrastructure is a strategic priority of council.
 On Sept.
-15 council approved moving forward with Phases 2 and 3 of the Third Crossing action plan to ensure the project is "shovel-ready" should grant/funding opportunities become available from upper levels of government.
+15, council approved moving forward with phases two and three of the Third Crossing action plan to ensure the project is "shovel-ready" should grant/funding opportunities become available from upper levels of government.

-Over the next 18 months staff will be working with an engineering consultant to build upon the conceptual design information provided in the Third Crossing Environmental Study Report.
-The scope of work includes:
+Over the next 18 months, City staff will be working with J.L.
+Richards to build upon the conceptual design information provided in the Third Crossing Environmental Study Report.
+The scope of the preliminary design work includes:

 - preliminary two-lane bridge design and drawings